iliangithub/Project_DevOps_Udemy_1/README.md

 ```
 ping web01 -c 4
 ```
-# 1.1 Configuring the VM, or creating them again.
+# 2.0 Configuring the VM, or creating them again (100% automated).

 It depends on our needs, if we want a 100% automated VM, where we just need to execute `vagrant up` and have all set, like, create the database, importing a real database and using the tables, etc.